 Harmonised indices of consumer prices.
-Monthly data.
-Source: Statistics Iceland.
+Monthly data Source: Statistics Iceland.

-II Output and demand
+II Output and demand II-1

-II-1

 Contribution of individual components to output growth

 Contribution of individual components to output growth.
-For 2020 the year-on-year change is between the first three quarters of 2019 and 2020.
+For 2020 the year-on-year change is only from Q1/2019 to Q1/2020.
 Annual data.
 Sources: Statistics Iceland, Central Bank of Iceland.
 II-3